Bad Powers

 Restriction: Use only in a game with Bad Powers.

-Wild: You may show any or all of your cards to any or all other
+Wild1: You may show any or all of your cards to any or all other players.

 BROADCAST [M:MKP:B] TIPS HAND Marcus Porter (Bad Powers)

-You have the power to show.
+You have the weakness of showing.
 You must keep your hand face up on the table at all times, picking it up only when involved as a main player after allies have committed.

 History: A race send only telepaths, the broadcast were under the mistaken impression that they were reading each others minds and set about to conquer the galaxy.
 They are still trying to come to grips with the apparent fact that the cosmos is entirely made up of beings that can read their minds and have powerful mind shields that resist the efforts of their most gifted listeners!